 - challenge questions for pupils to apply their learning in a philosophical/open manner;

 - trips and visiting experts who will enhance the learning experience;

 - a means to display and celebrate the pupils’ artwork in their class or around school.

 Our Art curriculum is high quality, well thought out and is planned to demonstrate progression.
 If children are keeping up with the curriculum, they are deemed to be making good or better progress.
 In addition, we measure the impact of our curriculum through the following methods:

 - reflection on standards achieved against the planned outcomes;

 - a celebration of learning for each term which demonstrates progression across the school;

-- pupil discussions about their learning; which includes discussion of their thoughts, ideas, processing and evaluations.
+- pupil discussions about their learning; which includes discussion of their thoughts, ideas, processing and evaluations of work.

 At Farcet C of E Primary School we ensure that children are equipped with art and design skills and knowledge that will enable them to be ready for the curriculum at Key Stage 3 and for life as an adult in the wider world.